userdocks/documentation/docs/pages/docs/dashboard/apps/index.md

 * a development application
 * a local application

-If you postfix your application with:
+If you postfix the application with:

 * dev - e.g. `userdocks dev`
 * staging - e.g. `userdocks staging`